Super-Skrull: Kl'rt

-The Super-Skrull returns as the Invincible Man after the Skrulls restored his powers to fight the Fantastic Four.
+The Super-Skrull returns as the Invincible Man after the Skrulls restore his powers to fight the Fantastic Four.
 He breaks out of his prison, travels to New York and kidnaps Franklin Storm.
 The Fantastic Four recognize his deception and return him in exchange for Storm.
-Storm is killed by a bomb placed on him by the Skrull Warlord Morrat in a final attempt to kill the Fantastic Four.
-The Super-Skrull was among the villains summoned by Doctor Doom to attack Reed Richards and Sue Storm at their wedding, but Mister Fantastic used a machine to remove the villain's memories.
-Repeatedly sent back to Earth, he battles Thor, and the Kree hero Captain Marvel.
-The Super-Skrull is the Empire's agent on Earth during the Kree–Skrull War; he temporarily disbands the Avengers and kidnaps Captain Marvel, the Scarlet Witch and Quicksilver.
+Storm is killed by a bomb placed on him by the Skrull warlord Morrat in a final attempt to kill the Fantastic Four.
+The Super-Skrull is among the villains summoned by Doctor Doom to attack Reed Richards and Sue Storm at their wedding, but Reed used a machine to remove the villain's memories.

+Super-Skrull is the Empire's agent on Earth during the Kree–Skrull War; he temporarily disbands the Avengers and kidnaps Captain Marvel, the Scarlet Witch and Quicksilver.
 With the war ending in a truce, the disgraced Super-Skrull sides with Thanos, aiding him in his quest to obtain the Cosmic Cube.
-The Super-Skrull, attempting to capture Rick Jones for Thanos, fights Mar-Vell and the Thing; Mar-Vell defeats him and Thanos.
+The Super-Skrull attempts to capture Rick Jones for Thanos, but is thwarted by Captain Marvel.
 After a skirmish with Spider-Man, the Human Torch and Ms. Marvel, Kl'rt is trapped in the Van Allen radiation belt.

 A Canadian research team accidentally pulls Kl'rt back from deep space, after which he kills all of them except for Sasquatch.
 Kl'rt discovers that the radiation belt has given him cancer.
 Sasquatch is initially defeated by the Super-Skrull but tricks him, converting him into a stream of dissociated particles and sending him back into deep space.
-The Super-Skrull, later freed by the Silver Surfer, discovers that his cancer is in remission, apparently due to a temporal anomaly that reverted his cellular makeup to its precancerous state.
+The Super-Skrull, later freed by the Silver Surfer, discovers that his cancer is in remission, apparently due to a temporal anomaly that reverted his cellular makeup to its pre-cancerous state.

 Kl'rt is freed from the Van Allen belt and cured of cancer by the sorcerer Master Khan, and used against Iron Fist.
 Khan brainwashes the Super-Skrull into believing that he is Bobby Wright, a twelve-year-old boy who acquires superhuman powers and a terminal disease from exposure to an alien spore.
 "Bobby" uses his powers to assume the identity of adult superhuman Captain Hero and ingratiate himself with Iron Fist and Power Man.
 Captain Hero's misuse of powers leaves Iron Fist apparently dead and triggers disintegration.